 The process of creating a library of mix and match components informed by styles tiles and content patterns can cut down significantly on back-and-forth correspondence between client and agency like the design comp process described at the beginning of this post.
 This ultimately saves time and resources.

-“It’s easy for people on both client and agency side to fall into the Stockholm Syndrome trap of waterfall-based design,” says our Chief Design Officer Amber Vasquez.
-“It’s human nature to apply old methods to new mediums, but the reality is that rarely works.
+It can be easy for people on both client and agency side to fall into the Stockholm Syndrome trap of waterfall-based design.
+Human nature often keeps us within our comfort zones, applying old methods to new mediums, but the reality is that rarely works.
 People still try to shoehorn the print design process into web projects, but time and time again they fail, or at the very least go wildly over budget.
-With this new process, we can create a design system that is more flexible, saves time, and yields better results.”
+With this component-based design approach, Mightybytes creates design systems that are more flexible, save time, and yield better results.